CEMPD/SMOKE/scripts/aermod/README.md

 * fugitive parameters
 * latitude and longitude

 The report also includes the grid cell, coordinates in Lambert and UTM projections, and the facility name.
+Smkreport also creates a crosswalk file, listing inventory sources that contribute to each record in the report output.

 ### Post-processing

-The Perl script ptnonipm.pl reads the Smkreport file and temporal profile files to create the AERMOD helper outputs:
+The Perl script ptnonipm.pl reads the Smkreport files and temporal profile files to create the AERMOD helper outputs:

-    point_location.csv
-    point_point_srcparam.csv
-    point_fug_srcparam.csv
-    point_temporal.csv
-    point_srcid_emis.csv
+    locations/point_location.csv
+    parameters/point_fug_srcparam.csv
+    parameters/point_point_srcparam.csv
+    temporal/point_temporal.csv
+    xwalk/point_srcid_emis.csv
+    xwalk/point_srcid_xwalk.csv

-The script uses environment variables to locate the input files ($REPORT, $PTPRO\_MONTHLY, $PTPRO\_WEEKLY, $PTPRO\_HOURLY) and the directory where the outputs will be written ($OUTPUT\_DIR).
+The script uses environment variables to locate the input files ($REPORT, $REP\_XWALK, $PTPRO\_MONTHLY, $PTPRO\_WEEKLY, $PTPRO\_HOURLY) and the directory where the outputs will be written ($OUTPUT\_DIR).
 The shell script run_ptnonipm.sh sets up the environment variables and runs ptnonipm.pl.

 ## ptairport sector